qianqianqi28/review/README.md

 Please see Readme file in lbaemma folder and nmf folder.

 ## Paper
-Qi, Q., & Van der Heijden, P. G. (2025).
+Qi, Q., & Van der Heijden, P. G. M. (2025).
 A review of NMF, PLSA, LBA, EMA, and LCA with a focus on the identifiability issue. arXiv preprint arXiv:2512.22282.

 ## License